Washi1337/ctf-writeups/FlareOn/2020/11/README.md

             /* ... */
 ```

-Great, we know now it is encrypted using the Serpent encryption scheme.
+Great, we know now it is also encrypted using the Serpent encryption scheme.
 We just need to find the encryption key.
 According to the Dr. Web article again, there is an encryption key stored in the base configuration of the malware.
 This base configuration is stored under the string index `D722AFCB`, which maps to the value `MonitornewWarningmap` in the registry.

 ```
 $ python string_decrypter.py d722afcb 5